DTM9025/bgmlib/README.md

 * Make sure to consistently set the same *C/C++ → Code Generation → Runtime Library* option in all projects, because not all of them will come with the same by default.

   Most of them should then compile fine.
 See the [README](https://github.com/DTM9025/musicroom#touhou-music-room) for the Touhou Music Room for more detailed instructions to build this for that program.

+## License

+In summary, unless stated otherwise, bgmlib and its source files are licensed under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This project uses various third-party libraries, which have their own licenses, compatible with this project's license.

+The full license terms are detailed in [Touhou Music Room's `LICENSE.md`](https://github.com/DTM9025/musicroom/blob/master/LICENSE.md)